 To further enrich the education offered at HARID, students are encouraged to attend a variety of cultural events each year.
 Tickets and transportation are provided to performances by local and visiting dance companies, symphony orchestras, theater groups, and opera companies.

 HARID retains the services of an on-call nurse and provides access to a wide variety of local medical professionals, as needed or upon request.

-Weekly injury assessments are provided on campus by John G. Mahoney, MSPT.
+Weekly injury assessments and treatment referrals are provided on campus by John G. Mahoney, MSPT.